 - 1. Define the danger zone.
 How far does the danger zone extend around the bus? - What should you be able to see if the outside flat mirrors are adjusted properly?
 The outside convex mirrors?
 The crossover mirrors? - 3.
 You are loading students along the route.
 When should you activate your alternating flashing amber warning lights? - 4.
 You are unloading students along your route.
 Where should students walk to after exiting the bus? - 5.
 After unloading at school, why should you walk through the bus? - 6.
 What position should students be in front of the bus before they cross the roadway? - 7.
 Under what conditions must you evacuate the bus? - 8.
 How far from the nearest rail should you stop at a highway-rail crossing? - 9.
 What is a passive highway-rail crossing?
 Why should you be extra cautious at this type of crossing? - 10.
 How should you use your brakes if your vehicle is equipped with antilock brakes (ABS)?

 These questions may be on your test.
 If you can't answer them all, re-read Section 10.

-Commercial Driver's License Manual - 2005 CDL Testing System Commercial Driver's License Manual - 2005 CDL Testing System THIS PAGE INTENTIONALLY LEFT BLANK.
+Commercial Driver's License Manual - Modernized Testing System THIS PAGE INTENTIONALLY LEFT BLANK.

 Section 11 Vehicle Inspection Test